Skip to main content

-Watch: LayerV at Seeker Summit — Why the Future of Security Is Invisible
+Watch: LayerV at Seekers Summit — Why the Future of Security Is Invisible

-Joe Ollis and Justin Posey at Seeker Summit: why AI broke detect-and-respond, and what taking yourself off the attacker's map looks like.
+Joe Ollis and Justin Posey at Seekers Summit: why AI broke detect-and-respond, and what taking yourself off the attacker's map looks like.

 AI is changing every assumption that modern security architecture was built on.